 - Open kick and throw areas;

 - Shaded picnic areas, benches and seating;

-- > Public amenities; and
+- > Public amenities;

-- > Boardwalk and lake side terraces.
+- Boardwalk and lake side terraces; and

+- > Pedestrian and cycle pathways.

-- Southern Lakelands A continuation of the central lake to the south, to create a more natural and passive area of open space.
-The Southern Lakelands may incorporate:
+2. Southern Parklands - A continuation of the central lake to the south, to create a more natural and passive area of open space.
+The Southern Parklands may incorporate:

-- Multi-use path and trail network;
+- > Multi-use path and trail network;

 - Fitness equipment;

 - Play areas;

 - Wetlands and bio-filtration devices;

 - Canoe and Kayak launch areas; and

 - Sufficient car street parking.